 This event is made possible by a 2015 grant from the Rockefeller Foundation.

-Welcome by Fritz Steiner, FASLA, FAAR, RAAR, SITES AP (Dean and Paley Professor, PennDesign)
+Fritz Steiner, FASLA, FAAR, RAAR, SITES AP (Dean and Paley Professor, PennDesign)

 Frederick Steiner is dean and Paley Professor at the University of Pennsylvania School of Design, and co-director of The Ian L. McHarg Center for Urbanism and Ecology.
 He served for 15 years as dean of the School of Architecture and Henry M. Rockwell Chair in Architecture at The University of Texas at Austin, having taught at Arizona State University, Washington State University, the University of Colorado at Denver, and Tsinghua University.
 A fellow of both the American Society of Landscape Architects and the Council of Educators in Landscape Architecture, he has written, edited, or co-edited 18 books, including Making Plans: How to Engage with Landscape, Design, and the Urban Environment (UT Press, 2018).

 For philanthropic foundations, development banks, and other international organizations, resilience has become a key goal of many of their programs and projects.
 Can design become a tool for more integrated approaches and more community involvement?
 What can mainstreaming design for resilience bring on a global scale?

 Presentations by Nina Marie Lister (Ryerson University), Jurgen Bey (Studio Makkink Bey), Simon Richter (Penn School of Arts and Sciences) and Barry Beagen (Kota Kita), David Waggoner (Waggoner & Ball), Richard Weller (PennDesign)

 Moderated by Matthijs Bouw (PennDesign)